Relativity

 Einstein’s key insight was not just that moving clocks run slow or moving rulers contract.
 It was that space and time have to be described together if the speed of light is the same for every inertial observer.
 A spacetime diagram gives us a way to see that geometry directly.
-Instead of tracking position alone, we track an event by its spatial coordinate and its time coordinate , where multiplying time by puts both axes in the same units.
+Instead of tracking position alone, we track an event by its spatial coordinate and its time coordinate .

 Events, Worldlines, and Frames

 An event is a single happening: a flash, a detector click, a spaceship passing a marker.
-On the diagram, each event is one point.
+On a spacetime diagram, each event is represented by a single point.
 A moving object leaves behind a worldline, the path of all its events through spacetime.

 The Light Cone

-The lines and form the light cone.
-They mark the worldlines of light that passes through the origin.
+Worldlines of light that pass through a particular point form a light cone (more of a triangle with a single spatial dimension.)
+At the origin, these lines are and .
 Different inertial observers may disagree about coordinates, but they agree on the causal structure:

 - events inside the light cone can be connected by slower-than-light motion